On homology of linear groups over k[t]: Abstract

 \section{Abstract}

 This note explains how to prove that for any simply-connected reductive group $G$ and any infinite field $k$, the inclusion $k\hookrightarrow k[t]$ induces an isomorphism on group homology.
 This generalizes results of Soul{\'e} and Knudson.
-The result can be used to deduce the degree 3 case of the Friedlander-Milnor conjecture for simply-connected Chevalley groups of rank at least $2$, using Morel's $\Ao$-homotopy approach.